-Notwithstanding the difficult conditions, we increased our revenue by 18% to €170 million in 2022.
-Our EBITDA increased by 10% to €27.5 million and our profit after tax by 1% to €14.7 million.
-Whilst these results may be creditable in the context of the prevailing market conditions, we are conscious of the need to achieve a greater delivery to the bottom line in the form of improved earnings per share and return on capital employed, and we will concentrate on improving those metrics during 2023.

-Despite the current global commercial and financial uncertainties, exceptional companies will continue to thrive and grow, and I believe that Mincon is one of those companies.
-The Mincon Group is established as The Driller's Choice because of our superior technical and innovative technology, coupled with our unsurpassed after sales service.
-We have experienced the difficulties arising from the major delays in sea freight schedules and the increased costs of freight.
-Some of the issues have abated somewhat, but material, energy and labour costs are still significantly higher than they were twelve months ago.
-Notwithstanding these headwinds, we have continued to grow our revenues and to expand our global footprint.
-In particular, our future expansion will be in our higher margin, technically innovative products, such as the Greenhammer system, large diameter piling solutions and our novel system for anchoring offshore wind turbines to the seabed.
+Notwithstanding the difficult conditions, we increased our revenue I am pleased to present this report to by 18% to €170 million in 2022.
+Our EBITDA increased by 10% to our shareholders, reflecting on another €27.5 million and our profit after tax by 1% to €14.7 million.
+Whilst year of growth and development.
+It has these results may be creditable in the context of the prevailing market conditions, we are conscious of the need to achieve a been a particularly turbulent period, greater delivery to the bottom line in the form of improved reflecting the gradual emergence from earnings per share and return on capital employed, and we will concentrate on improving those metrics during 2023.
+Covid lockdowns, extraordinary increases in the cost of raw materials and energy, Despite the current global commercial and financial uncertainties, exceptional companies will continue to thrive and grow, and I continuing supply chain disruptions, and believe that Mincon is one of those companies.
+The Mincon Group negative commercial impacts arising is established as The Driller's Choice because of our superior from the war in Ukraine.
+I believe that technical and innovative technology, coupled with our unsurpassed after sales service.
+We have experienced the difficulties arising from the strength of Mincon's technical the major delays in sea freight schedules and the increased costs of freight.
+Some of the issues have abated somewhat, but material, offering, together with the professional energy and labour costs are still significantly higher than they were competence of our service team in the twelve months ago.
+Notwithstanding these headwinds, we have field, has allowed us to continue to grow continued to grow our revenues and to expand our global footprint.
+In particular, our future expansion will be in our higher margin, in adverse circumstances. technically innovative products, such as the Greenhammer system, large diameter piling solutions and our novel system for anchoring offshore wind turbines to the seabed.
 These are the products that will set us apart from our competitors.